i2bc/ORFmine/docs/orfget_run.md

     </p>
     <p class="last">
 For example, the motif <b>"nc"</b> appears in the features: <b>nc</b>_intergenic, <b>nc</b>_ovp_same-mRNA, <b>nc</b>_ovp_opp-mRNA and <b>nc</b>_ovp_same-tRNA.
-As a result the option <code>-feature_include nc</code> will keep all the four feature categories.
+As a result, the option <code>-feature_include nc</code> will keep all the four feature categories.
 <br><br>
 The option <code>-feature_include nc_ovp</code> will keep:
 <ul>